xregistry/spec/core/spec.md

   - A value of `false` indicates that the server MUST choose an appropriate `id` value during creation of the Version

-- `groups.resources.setdefault`
+- `groups.resources.setstickydefaultversion`
-  - Indicates whether support for client-side selection of the "default" Version is supported for Resources of this type
+  - Indicates whether support for client-side selection of the "default" Version is supported for Resources of this type.
+Once set, the default Version MUST NOT change unless there is some explicit action by a client to change it - thus making it "sticky".
   - Type: Boolean (`true` or `false`, case sensitive)
   - OPTIONAL
   - The default value is `true`